mikerhodes/github-to-omnifocus/README.md

 # Add GitHub Issues to Omnifocus

-A script to add GitHub issues that are assigned to you to your Omnifocus task list.

 A node.js application that adds Omnifocus tasks for:

 - GitHub Issues assigned to you.